Trading Elliott Wave – enter the real world

 However, the market usually goes the other way, resulting in a trading loss.
 They usually try this on a number of charts over a few weeks or months, with most of the charts moving in exactly the opposite direction to anticipated.
 Sometimes the Elliott student will have one great success, and call the exact day of a market turn, which normally makes them deny or carefully forget more of the not-so-good recent calls on other markets.
 But usually, at some point, the student admits that most of their calls are not working out as anticipated.

 So why should the theory break down so often?
-It is because Markets go through Cycles, they have periods of clarity, where the pattern is clear and can be used, then they also have periods of uncertanity, when the pattern is unclear.
+From my own experience I noticed that Markets go through Cycles, they have periods of clarity, where the pattern is clear and can be used, then they also have periods of uncertainty, when the pattern is unclear.
 I call this the "The Cyclical Nature of Trading".
 The only practical way round this is to accept that Elliott wave analysis only works about 50% of the time.
 In other words, an easy to recognise and obvious wave count only exists on ½ the charts you look at or will only work about ½ the time while you are looking at one market.

 So is there an answer ?
-And more importantly, can Elliott Wave (with all its shorfalls) be used as a succesful trading approach ?
+And more importantly, can Elliott Wave (with all its shortfalls) be used as a successful trading approach ?
 I am glad to say that the answer is yes, please see the next section.